Pacific-Softwares/larpress-digital/documents/docs/getting-started/quick-start.md

 Status: Published

 Content:
-Welcome to my amazing website built with LaraPressDigital!
+Welcome to my amazing website built with larpress!
 ```

 ### 4. Create a Menu